awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

 }
 ```

-## Handle Customer Subscription to Usage Plans<a name="sell-api-as-saas-on-aws-marketplace-subscription-unsubscription"></a>
+## Handle customer subscription to usage plans<a name="sell-api-as-saas-on-aws-marketplace-subscription-unsubscription"></a>

 The following tasks are handled by your developer portal application\.